unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 https://aws-cw:PASSWORD@atsd_hostname:8443/api/v1/messages/webhook/aws-cw?command.date=Timestamp&json.parse=Message&exclude=Signature;SignatureVersion;SigningCertURL;SignatureVersion;UnsubscribeURL;MessageId;Message.detail.instance-id;Message.time;Message.id;Message.version
 ```

 Navigate to the **Topics** section of the **Simple Notification Service** page once again.
-On the same **Topic Details** page that you used to create the AWS email subscription, click **Create Subscription** to add a second subscription to the topic.
+On the same **Topic Details** page that establishes the AWS email subscription, click **Create Subscription** to add a second subscription to the topic.

 Return to the **Create Subscription** form, and paste the Webhook URL in the **Endpoint** field.
-Be sure that the **Protocol** drop-down menu is showing **HTTPS**.
+Be sure that the **Protocol** drop-down list is showing **HTTPS**.

 AWS SNS notifications over HTTPS protocol do not support destination endpoints with self-signed SSL certificates.
-If your ATSD instance is running on a self-signed certificate, switch to the HTTP protocol or install a [CA-signed SSL certificate](https://axibase.com/docs/atsd/administration/ssl-self-signed.html) into ATSD.
+If your ATSD instance runs on a self-signed certificate, switch to the HTTP protocol or install a [CA-signed SSL certificate](https://axibase.com/docs/atsd/administration/ssl-self-signed.html) into ATSD.

 ![](./images/sns-4.png)